JayO-1/system-design-101/README.md

 #### MapReduce

-MapReduce is a batch processing framework that was designed to run on distributed file systems, so it is optimised for fault tolerance.
+MapReduce is a batch processing framework that was designed to run on distributed file systems like _Hadoop_, so it is optimised for fault tolerance.

 Map Reduce relies on two key function types: _Mappers_ and _Reducers_.